Multiscale feedback drives viral evolution and epidemic dynamics: Multiscale mathematical model

 Notice, for the genome's and virion's systems, the inclusion of the small parameter $\eps>0$ which makes the microscopic level to evolve much faster in time than its counterpart macroscopic one (see below).
 This leads to a two-timescales model.

 \item \textbf{Macroscopic level.} This is defined as a SIRS epidemiological model with feedback with the microscopic layer.
-The variables $S$ stands for susceptible individuals, $I_j$ for infectious (and infected) by virions' type $v_j$ ($j=0,1$), $R$ for recovered and $D$ for dead.
+The variables $S$ stands for susceptible individuals, $I_j$ for infected\footnote{The subscript of an infected compartment denotes the strain that initiated the infection in that individual, and, for $I_0$, not necessarily the strain that may be transmitted during subsequent contacts.} by virions' type $v_j$ ($j=0,1$), $R$ for recovered and $D$ for dead.
+The model does not include co-infection by the master and mutant strains, nor any conversion of infected individuals between the classes $I_0$ and $I_1$.
 Precisely, this model reads

-where $\delta_{0,1}$ denote the viral-induced mortality rates, $\pi_{0,1}$ the recovery rates, and the virions' dependent infection rates $\beta_{00}, \beta_{01}, \beta_{11}$ that will connect the micro- and macroscopic levels (see below).
+where $\delta_{0,1}$ denote the viral-induced mortality rates, $\pi_{0,1}$ the recovery rates, and the infection rates $\beta_{00}, \beta_{01}, \beta_{11}$ that will connect the micro- and macroscopic levels (see below) being functions of the viral composition, which itself depends on the epidemiological state.
 The parameter $\chi>0$ is the waning immunity rate; it is assumed (for simplicity) to be the same for both type of viruses (master and its mutant).
 The no-presence of the small parameter $\eps$ makes this macroscopic system slow in comparison with the microscopic level.

 Observe that $\dot{S}+\dot{I}_0+\dot{I}_1+\dot{R}+\dot{D}=0$ and so $S(t)+I_0(t)+I_1(t)+R(t)+D(t)$ is a first integral of the system~\eqref{eq:sirs:S}-\eqref{eq:sirs:D}.
 This implies that $S(t)+I_0(t)+I_1(t)+R(t)+D(t)=S(0)+I_0(0)+I_1(0)+R(0)+D(0)$ for any $t\geq 0$.
 It is not a loss of generality to assume this value equal to $1$ and so consider the variables $S,I_0,I_1,R$, and $D$ to represent fractions of the total (invariant) population. \end{itemize}